0xB10C/peer-observer/extractors/rpc/README.md

           An RPC cookie file for authentication with the Bitcoin Core RPC endpoint --query-interval <QUERY_INTERVAL>
-          Interval (in seconds) in which to query from the Bitcoin Core RPC endpoint [default: 10] -h, --help
+          Interval (in seconds) in which to query from the Bitcoin Core RPC endpoint [default: 10] --disable-getpeerinfo
+          Disable quering and publishing of `getpeerinfo` data -h, --help
           Print help
   -V, --version